-OPTIONAL: mount a second lens
+OPTIONAL: mount a second Laser Pointer Lens

 By adding a second lens magnification can be as high as 375x, plant cells and their nuclei are easily observed!
 In addition to allowing the observation of cells, this setup also produces stunning macro photography.

 If you’re using 2 laser lenses, mount them one above the other in the camera stage, inserting one lens from below and the other from above.
 This increased my magnification to ~325x.